Alagazam1/Automatic-Ping-Program/README.md

 First attempt of an automatic ping program

-You can access the program by downloading the .exe file; Automatic Ping Program.exe
+You can access the program by downloading the .exe file; "Automatic Ping Program.exe"

 This program attempts to automatically perform 3 ping commands via the Window's command promt and then output the results in a text file; "ping_results.txt", which will then be opened to display the results to the user.